hasindu2008/squigulator/README.md

 squigulator [OPTIONS] ref_genome.fa -o out_signal.blow5 -n NUM_READS
 ```

-B default, DNA PromethION reads will be simulated.
-Specify the `-x STR` option to set a different profile from the following available pre-sets.
+By default, DNA PromethION reads will be simulated.
+Specify the `-x STR` option to set a different profile from the following available pre-sets (inspired by pre-sets in *Minimap2*).
 - `dna-r9-min`: genomic DNA on MinION R9.4.1 flowcells
 - `dna-r9-prom`: genomic DNA on PromethION R9.4.1 flowcells
 - `rna-r9-min`: direct RNA on MinION R9.4.1 flowcells
 - `rna-r9-prom`: direct RNA on PromethION R9.4.1 flowcells

-If a genomic DNA profile is selected, the input reference must be the reference genome in fasta format. *squigulator* will randomly sample the genome under a uniform distribution and generate reads whose lengths are from a gamma distribution (based on `-r`).
-If a direct RNA profile is selected, the input reference must be the transcriptome is fasta format.
-For RNA, *squigulator* will randomly pick transcripts under a uniform distribution and the whole transcript length is simulated.
+If a genomic DNA profile is selected, the input reference must be the reference genome in *FASTA* format. *squigulator* will randomly sample the genome from a uniform distribution and generate reads whose lengths are from a gamma distribution (based on `-r`).
+If a direct RNA profile is selected, the input reference must be the transcriptome is *FASTA* format.
+For RNA, *squigulator* will randomly pick transcripts from a uniform distribution and the whole transcript length is simulated.

 You can basecall the generated raw signal directly from the [BLOW format](https://www.nature.com/articles/s41587-021-01147-4) using the SLOW5 Guppy wrapper called [buttery-eel](https://github.com/Psy-Fer/buttery-eel) or our fork of [dorado basecaller](https://github.com/hiruna72/dorado/releases/tag/v0.0.1).
 Alternatively, if you love FAST5 that much, use [slow5tools](https://github.com/hasindu2008/slow5tools) to convert the BLOW5 to FAST5 and then use original Guppy basecaller.

-Generated read IDs encodes the true mapping positions in a format like `S1_33!chr1!225258409!225267761!-` which is the format compatible with [*mapeval* command in *paftools.js* under Minimap2 repository](https://github.com/lh3/minimap2/blob/master/misc/README.md#evaluation).
+Generated read IDs encodes the true mapping positions in a format like `S1_33!chr1!225258409!225267761!-`, which is compatible with [*mapeval* command in *paftools.js* under Minimap2 repository](https://github.com/lh3/minimap2/blob/master/misc/README.md#evaluation).

-Basic options are as below:
+Basic options in *squigulator* are as below:
 - `-o FILE`: SLOW5/BLOW5 file to write.
 - `-x STR`: Parameter profile (always applied before other options).
-Available profiles are: dna-r9-min, dna-r9-prom, rna-r9-min, rna-r9-prom.
+Available profiles are: *dna-r9-min*, *dna-r9-prom, rna-r9-min*, *rna-r9-prom*.
 - `-n INT`: Number of reads to simulate.
-- `-q FILE`: Save the original reads directly taken from the reference genome (without any basecalling errors) in FASTA format.
+- `-q FILE`: Save the original reads directly taken from the reference genome (without any basecalling errors) in *FASTA* format.
 Note that these are perfect reads from the reference and for representative nanopore reads you must basecall the SLOW5/BLOW5 file.
 - `-t INT`: Number of threads
 - `-K INT`: batch size (max number of reads created at once).
 Increase this for better multi-threaded efficiency at cost of more RAM.
 - `-r` Mean read length (estimated mean only, unused for RNA).